 BMW K1300 S

-This model was released to replace the BMW K1200 S. Having been in production for some time now, this BMW has an intoxicating sound from its 1293 cc, 192 BHP, hexagonal cylinder engine.
+This world high speed bike was released to replace the BMW K1200 S. Having been in production for some time now, this BMW has an intoxicating sound from its 1293 cc, 192 BHP, hexagonal cylinder engine.
 It comes meshed with a 6-speed sequential gearbox to transfer all that power to the rear wheel.

-With its massive engine and lightweight chassis, the BMW K1300 S can reach a top speed of 281 km/h.
+With its massive engine and lightweight chassis, the BMW K1300 S can reach a top speed of 281 km/h, listed as one of the top 10 bikes in the world when it comes to maximum speed.

 Aprilia RSV 1000 R Mille

-This big sports bike has a 998-cc, liquid cooled, electronic fuel injection engine.
+This world top bike has a 998-cc, liquid cooled, electronic fuel injection engine.
 It is a Rotex V-twin separated by 60 degrees and comes with a anti-vibration double countershaft for smooth and refined acceleration.

 The bike is extremely fast and can accelerate from 0-100 km/h in 3.1 seconds.
 It produces 141.3 BHP @ 10,000 rpm and a maximum torque figure of 107 Nm @ 5500 rpm.
 It can touch a top speed of 282 km/h.